 3- How does the ink dot improve player safety?

-4- What’s the difference between BBCOR and the ink dot standard?
+4- What’s the difference between BBCOR bat regulations and the ink dot standard?

 5- Can I buy custom bats that pass the ink dot test?